You are here

-All students must pay a $15 dissertation maintenance fee to the Mudd Manuscript Library, which is payable by Visa or MasterCard (please be sure that your card is signed or you will need to present two forms of signed photo identification to use the card), or a check made out to “Princeton University Library.”
-As of July 1, 2016, cash is no longer accepted as payment.
+All students must pay a $15 dissertation maintenance fee to the Princeton University Library, which is payable by Visa or MasterCard* (please be sure that your card is signed or you will need to present two forms of signed photo identification to use the card).
+Cash is no longer accepted as payment.

-Open Access ($95) with copyright registration ($55): $150 to ProQuest (online); $15 fee to Mudd Library
+- Open Access ($95) with copyright registration ($55): $150 to ProQuest (online)

 Degrees are granted five times per year at Board of Trustee meetings.
 Deadlines for materials to be submitted to the Mudd Manuscript Library are set by the Office of the Graduate School.
-The title page of your dissertation must state the month and year of the board meeting at which you will be granted your degree, for example “April 2016.”
+The title page of your dissertation must state the month and year of the board meeting at which you will be granted your degree, for example “April 2018.”

-Deadline Dates for 2016/2017:
+Deadline Dates for this academic year:

-Friday, September 9, 2016 (Degree date September 2016)
+Friday, September 7, 2018 (Degree date September 2018)

-Friday, November 4, 2016 (Degree date November 2016)
+Friday, November 2, 2018 (Degree date November 2018)

-Friday, January 13, 2017 (Degree date January 2017)
+Friday, January 4, 2019 (Degree date January 2019)

-Friday, March 24, 2017 (Degree date April 2017)
+Friday, March 22, 2019 (Degree date April 2019)

-Tuesday, May 23, 2017 (Degree date June 2017)
+Tuesday, May 21, 2019 (Degree date June 2019)